slitsche/biosoft/content/posts/identity.md

 When designing a database schema it is considered a good habit to use a [natural key][natural] as primary key.
-If our database table contains information about things which we can point at (e.g. items in a warehouse, trees in park), we often are able to use a natural key .
+If our database table contains information about things which we can point at (e.g. items in a warehouse, houses in a street), we often are able to use a natural key .
 Those things are labeled with a name and we can use that name as a natural primary key in our table.
 In this case uniqueness ensures identity of our table with the real world.